Akhmed Chatayev: UN sanctions

 In October 2015, Chatayev was designated as a foreign terrorist by the United Nations Security Council and the U.S. Department of the Treasury and thus subject to sanctions.
 According to the UN, "In September 2007, Chataev organized a delivery to the Chechen Republic, Russian Federation, consisting of US$12,000, military uniforms, a personal computer and audio equipment for the terrorists operating in the Northern Caucasus."
 Further, it is alleged, "He directly commands 130 militants and calls on Muslims to join the armed fight against the official authorities in Syrian Arab Republic, Iraq, and other countries with the aim of establishing a caliphate.
-Chataev is responsible for training and redeploying Russian-speaking ISIL militants from the Syrian Arab Republic and Iraq to the Russian Federation with a view to setting up ISIL cells and conducting terrorist acts.
-He is the organizer and mastermind of planned ISIL terrorist acts against Russian diplomatic missions abroad."
+Chataev is responsible for training and redeploying Russian-speaking IS militants from the Syrian Arab Republic and Iraq to the Russian Federation with a view to setting up IS cells and conducting terrorist acts.
+He is the organizer and mastermind of planned IS terrorist acts against Russian diplomatic missions abroad."

 Death

 In November 2017, the Georgian State Security Service said Chatayev was likely to have been killed in a 20-hour counter-terrorism operation in Tbilisi on 22 November which killed one Georgian special forces serviceman and three members of an armed terrorist group.
 Four police officers were wounded and one member of the group was arrested.
 The security officials later confirmed that Chatayev was killed in the shootout when he blew himself up.
 His body was identified by DNA and fingerprint analysis.

 For unstated reasons, the Office of Foreign Assets Control updated their entry for Chatayev on the Specially Designated Nationals and Blocked Persons List.
-Originally listed as sanctioned due to connection to Jama'at al-Tawhid wal-Jihad, he is now listed as connected to ISIL.
+Originally listed as sanctioned due to connection to Jama'at al-Tawhid wal-Jihad, he is now listed as connected to IS.